mrettl/parser_for_abaqus_input_files/README.md

-# Abaqus Parser
+# Parser for Abaqus input files

-Abaqus Parser is a Python tool to parse and write abaqus input files.
+This parser is a Python tool to parse and write abaqus input files.
 The parsed data are (nested) Python lists, dictionaries, strings, floats and integers.

 The parsed input is a list of keyword blocks and comments.